alphagov/govuk-rfcs/rfc-000-external-route.md

 The schema MAY store information about change history.

 The standard fields `title` and `description` MUST be set.

-The `base_path` MUST NOT be set.
+In accordance with [RFC 43](https://github.com/alphagov/govuk-rfcs/blob/master/rfc-043-content-items-without-a-base-path.md) The `base_path`, `rendering_app`, `redirects` and `routes` MUST NOT be set.

 ## Consequences

-- External resources can be defined centrally and reused across the platform
+- External content can be defined centrally and reused across the platform
-- The standard `links` hash can be used to refer to external resources.
-The platform does not make any distinction between internal and external resources.
+- The standard `links` hash can be used to refer to external content.
+The platform does not make any distinction between internal and external content.

 This means that `external_related_links` in the details hash is technically redundant, and external links could be managed independently of the publishing workflow (for example, through content tagger).